 Neuroscience is a broad, multidisciplinary field concerned with the nervous system, its components, and functional activities, including behavior and consciousness.
 How do nerve cells function and develop, and how do they communicate?
 How do brains work, and how have they evolved?
 What is the nature of consciousness and the neural basis for behaviors and for human brain dysfunction?
 These are among the many questions being answered by contemporary neuroscience.

 Neuroscience at Trinity involves faculty from the departments of biology, chemistry, engineering, philosophy, and psychology.
-The major is designed to give students a fundamental grounding in the sciences and the flexibility to direct their studies toward biological, behavioral, and cognitive aspects of neuroscience.
+The major is designed to give students a fundamental grounding in the sciences and the flexibility to direct their studies toward cellular/molecular, systems/behavioral, and clinical/cognitive aspects of neuroscience.
 A major in neuroscience can lead to a career in scientific research, the health professions, education, business, law, or government.
 The Trinity major also prepares students for further study in graduate school and medical school.
 Students who are considering a major in neuroscience should consult with the neuroscience director or a member of the Neuroscience Coordinating Committee as soon as possible to ensure the selection of an appropriate sequence of courses.
 Neuroscience students planning to attend graduate school for an advanced degree in any of the sciences are advised to take a course in statistics or statistical methods.
 Those who intend to enter a health-related profession should also consult with a member of the Health Professions Advising Committee.

 The neuroscience major—The major requires 16 courses, including nine core courses and seven course credits from the list of electives.
 Electives must be selected from at least three different departments (biology, chemistry, engineering, neuroscience, philosophy, or psychology).
 No course grade of less than C- may be counted toward the major.